 - You should be working at your workplace, not at home.

 If the employee meets the aforementioned criteria, he will obtain:

-- Death benefits.
-If a worker meets the criteria, but dies from COVID-19, his family may be entitled to compensation for wrongful death, depending on the number of beneficiaries he has, and their type.
+Death benefits.
+If a worker meets the criteria but dies from COVID-19, his/her family may be entitled to compensation for wrongful death, depending on the number of beneficiaries he/she has, and their relationship with the deceased.